-I’ve learned this lesson the hard way in 2017, when so-called “friends” have been only too happy to disappear out of my life without a trace.
+I’ve learned this lesson the hard way in 2017 when a so-called “best friend” was only too happy to disappear out of my life without a trace.

 Relationships should be equal, with both sides making the same amount of effort.
 Sure, I understand that everybody has their own shit to deal with and sometimes you’re not always able to give your loved ones 100% of your care and attention.
-But, you should be able to give 99.99% the majority of the time.
+But you should be able to give at least 80% the majority of the time.
 Why?
 Because that’s what true love is.

-I’m guilty of starting 2017 as a bit of a Negative Nancy, even though I swore I’d never turn into one.
-I’ve spent time with these kinds of people in the past, the people who moan about everything, who emotionally drain you and who suck every inch of positivity from you when you’re with them.
+What else have I learned in terms of life lessons?
+Well, I’m guilty of starting 2017 as a bit of a Negative Nancy, even though I swore I’d never turn into one.
+I’ve spent time with these kinds of people in the past; you know, the people who moan about everything, who emotionally drain you and who suck every inch of positivity from you when you’re around them.

 Let me tell you – it’s exhausting.
-I stopped spending time with fellow Negative Nancy’s and wonderful things happened thereon in.
-Instead, I started hanging around with people who made me feel good, and I found that it had a positive impact on my mood and my life.
+I stopped spending time with fellow Negative Nancy’s and wonderful things happened thereafter.
+Instead, I started hanging around with people who made me feel good and I found that it had a positive impact on my mood and my life.

 I’ve definitely learned to be more accepting of situations in 2017.
 People often have a reason of acting the way that they do, and emotions influence behaviour, so it’s hard to judge someone unless you know the full extent of what’s going on in their life.

 Not many people know this, but I had a substantial health scare at the beginning of 2017.
-I kept getting headaches where it felt like I was being hit over the head with a cricket bat (not fun), so I had to have lots of tests and a MRI scan to determine whether I had a serious health condition.
+I kept getting headaches where it felt like I was being hit over the head with a cricket bat (not fun) so I had to have lots of tests and an MRI scan to determine whether I had a serious health condition.